 3. YOUTH PROGRAM: Triage, Counseling and Referral for Children and Youth, 0-17 yrs.

 Children and youth have special needs following their exposure to violent loss relative to their age, developmental level and the type of exposure.
-Chicago Survivors’ licensed Youth Support Specialists are specifically trained to triage and fast-track referral of children who are severely traumatized, and to support children, teens and parents as they process their experience.
-Youth Support Specialists provide free supportive counseling for children 7-17 years old, utilizing Healing Arts Kits to encourage self-expression and psycho-education, and provide facilitated referrals for children who are younger.
-When children and teens transition back to school, Youth Support Specialists work directly with the parent or guardian, teachers and administrators so that they all have what they need for a successful re-engagement with school.
+Chicago Survivors’ licensed Youth Clinical Counselors are specifically trained to triage and fast-track referral of children who are severely traumatized, and to support children, teens and parents as they process their experience.
+Youth Clinical Counselors provide free supportive counseling for children 7-17 years old, utilizing Healing Arts Kits to encourage self-expression and psycho-education, and provide facilitated referrals for children who are younger.
+When children and teens transition back to school, Youth Clinical Counselors work directly with the parent or guardian, teachers and administrators so that they all have what they need for a successful re-engagement with school.

 4. COMMUNITY OF SURVIVORS